tartley/tartley.github.io/README.md

 (leave open for as long as needed)

-## Choose new theme on github

-and I need to install that theme locally to preview

 # TODO ########################################################################

-* change theme Cayman blog?

-* post exerpt in home

-* post categories in post

-* post categories in home

 * images
+* delete all the thumbnail images before committing?

 * Can we preserve old post urls?
     Post prefix data includes wordpress id

 * syntax highlighting

+* html entities in post titles
+    * on index
+    * in posts

+* post categories in post

+* post categories in home

+* about

-* site title / header / footer / about
+* site header
+  much smaller
+  remove the 'view on github'

+* footer

 * labouriously check all posts